publisha/publisha.github.io/_papers/howShakespeareHelpsMeTeach.md

 The typographic choices when setting a play are really quite interesting, and although there are conventions[^2] we still have a lot of flexibility.
 A play includes many different elements which  all need to be styled appropriately.
 Moreover, there is a need to provide a structure to the form that helps the reader work through the flow of the text.

+**Public Domain**

+The text for all of Shakespeare’s plays are in the public domain.
+The texts have been converted to a digital form and can be found in various locations such as the Gutenberg project.
+Not only is the text available to us, there are many images that we can use to illustrate the plays.

 ## The structure of a play

 Let’s go through the details of a Shakespeare play and consider the structure.